ChArliEcOoK222/ChArliEcOoK222/README.md

 ## I'm a Student, Programmer and Geek!

-- 🌱  I’m currently finishing learning Python 3!
+- 🌱  I’m currently finishing learning Swift!
 - 👯  I’m looking to share my work and learn to improve where I can!
 - 🥅  2022 Goals: Learn some more programming languages